Who am I?

 I filled it with original songs,

 about the time I fell off my bicycle,

 I know – perfect material for a musical comedy.

 I premiered it at the 2017 Adelaide Cabaret Fringe Festival

-and their responses inspired me to keep doing this show.
+And their stories inspired me to keep telling mine.